 - Selfless Acts.
 Choose to devote time during an anniversary day to give of yourself to others.
 Work a charity event or help someone you know who could use an extra hand around the house.

-- Set aside a few hours to focus on inner-healing.
+- Therapy.
+Set aside a few hours to focus on inner-healing.
 Veterans should be applauded for what they’ve done for others.
 On anniversary days, as a veteran, what better time is there to do something good for yourself?
 Take in yoga or tai chi, a day at the beach, a good workout at the gym, or talk to a counselor and share your thoughts.

 PTSD is Hard.
 Working Through It with a Support System in Arizona Helps.